cproctor/scratch_hue/README.md

 -----

 This package provides a helper app to allow the Scratch 2 Offline Editor to control a set of Philips Hue lights.
-Currently, only three lights are supported, but more could be added  by configuration if necessary.
 Instructions for implementing a helper app are at http://wiki.scratch.mit.edu/w/images/ExtensionsDoc.HTTP-9-11.pdf.

-This extension was written by Chris Proctor, who teaches 6th and 7th grade Computer Science at the Girls' Middle School in Palo Alto, CA. His students are now in control of the lights.
+This extension was written by [Chris Proctor](http://chrisproctor.net), who taught 6th and 7th grade Computer Science at the Girls' Middle School in Palo Alto, CA from 2013 to 2015.